chenxin-meow/CAM-Toolbox/README.md

 # CAM-Toolbox
-Common Methods in Computational and Applied Mathematics
+General techniques in Computational and Applied Mathematics

 ## Topics